Updated on 22 November 2021

 The NSI Act introduces a hybrid mandatory and voluntary notification regime.

-Mandatory notification, and an associated stand-still obligation, applies to notifiable acquisitions in 17 key sectors defined in the National Security and Investment Act 2021 (Notifiable Acquisition) (Specification of Qualifying Entities) Regulations 2021 (see textbox below for the full list).
-These sectors are broadly consistent with those published in response to the UK Government's recent consultation, with certain slight substantive amendments and some restructured drafting.
+Mandatory notification, and an associated stand-still obligation, applies to notifiable acquisitions (i.e. acquisitions of qualifying entities – see section 4 below) in 17 key sectors of the economy.
+Those 17 mandatory sectors are defined in the National Security and Investment Act 2021 (Notifiable Acquisition) (Specification of Qualifying Entities) Regulations 2021 (see textbox below for the full list).
+The requirement to notify and obtain approval from the Government in respect of notifiable acquisitions will come into force on 4 January 2022.
 It will be unlawful to complete a notifiable transaction in any of these sectors without prior approval from the Secretary of State.
 Failure to notify will render the transaction void, and civil and criminal penalties may be imposed.
+Further guidance will be published by the Government on its approach to compliance measures and enforcement before the regime comes into force.
 This means that transactions which may fall within the mandatory regime will have to be structured so that completion cannot take place until clearance has been obtained.

 The regime also allows parties to notify transactions to the Secretary of State on a voluntary basis.
 Parties to transactions falling outside the mandatory regime will therefore need to weigh up the risks of not notifying i.e. that the transaction could be "called-in" for more detailed scrutiny (and ultimately, if found to raise national security concerns, ordered to be unwound).
 It will be possible to complete a transaction ahead of clearance in circumstances where parties have submitted a voluntary filing, unless the Government requires the parties not to do so by imposing an interim order.